harpend/Simple-Java-Decompiler/README.md

 # SimpleJavaDecompiler

-(Somewhat inspired by Decompiling Java - Godfrey Nolan)
+(Somewhat inspired by Decompiling Java - Godfrey Nolan and JD-Core - Emmanuel Dupuy)

 ##

-Building myself a java decompiler to understand how it works at a basic level.
-I plan to continue with decompilation further after successfully decompiling the example test cases from Godfrey's book.
-I borrow some inspiration from the book's techniques although in many ways I deviate such as not using a lexer/parser generator.
-Other items that have inspired me is Christina Cifuentes' phd paper on decompiling C, although I plan to take more direct inspiration from this when I have a go a decompiling C or another compiled language.
+This decompiler is written entirely from scratch without use of parser generators, such as the ones used in Decompiling Java.
+For most instructions the process is simply done by keeping track of the stack and more complicated decompilation is done through the use of control flow graphs.
+The aim of this is to teach myself a basic overview of how decompilation works and prepare myself for more complicated decomplation such as a C decompiler.

 compile with:

 `
 javac main.java parser/*.java parser/ast/*.java
+`

+run with:

+`
+java Main
 `

 ### Stage 1 Deserialisation